williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 limit     | Specifies the number of IdP results in a page                                              | Query      | Number   | FALSE    | 20
 after     | Specifies the pagination cursor for the next page of IdPs                                  | Query      | String   | FALSE    |

+Parameter Details

-> The `after` cursor should treated as an opaque value and obtained through the next link relation.
-See [Pagination](/docs/api/getting_started/design_principles.html#pagination)
+* The `after` cursor should treated as an opaque value and obtained through the next link relationship.
+See [Pagination](/docs/api/getting_started/design_principles.html#pagination).

-> Search currently performs a startsWith match but it should be considered an implementation detail and may change without notice in the future
+* Search currently performs a startsWith match but it should be considered an implementation detail and may change without notice in the future.

 ##### Response Parameters
 {:.api .api-response .api-response-params}